Verru Design is a Brooklyn-based design practice which focuses on advancing the design

 sustainable living and holistic thinking.

-Corwin Green is an educator, and communication designer, whose foci are the transformational aspects of design thinking and how collective power is created in design and art.
+Corwin Green is an educator, and Communication Designer, whose foci are the transformational aspects of design thinking and how collective power is created in design and art.
 A Creative Director, he is fascinated by brand development and engagement, the function and dysfunction of cities, and the ways space can be augmented and manipulated.
 A Massachusetts native, he earned an MFA from the Pratt Institute.
+He has been at faculty member at Pratt, Parson’s School of Design, and the School of Visual Arts, and a critic at the NYU Wagner Graduate School of Public Service.